yugetcodes/Loan-Approval-Analysis/README.md

 📌 Project Overview

 This project aims to classify loan defaulters and non-defaulters to support financial institutions in making informed lending decisions.
-The workflow starts from custom data collection using Selenium web scraping, followed by data cleaning, exploratory data analysis (EDA), and machine learning modeling using a Random Forest Classifier.
+The workflow starts from data cleaning, exploratory data analysis (EDA), and machine learning modeling using a Random Forest Classifier.
+Target : 1 as representing a loan that defaulted and 0 as a loan that was successfully approved and repaid.

 🧹 Data Cleaning